 10. USENET POSTINGS:

-All SERVICE accounts have access to a UseNet news server.
+Some SERVICE accounts have access to a UseNet news server.
 In general, the same limitations on electronic mail are also applied to UseNet postings.
 CLIENTs may not send mass unsolicited postings to a single news group, or the same posting to many different news groups.
 Postings to news groups should follow the general form and purposes of the newsgroup; most have regular Frequently Asked Questions ("FAQ") postings which define what sorts of postings are allowed or prohibited there.
 Off topic posts are not allowed.
 You may not threaten, harass, or attempt to intimidate another person using your UseNet access.
 You may not upload or distribute unlawful content via UseNet.

 11. ACCOUNT SECURITY: